Skip to content

 Now

-I run TD Visuals as a boutique cutting room.
+I run TD Visuals as a boutique video editing operation.
 Long-form YouTube for creators shaping cultures, short-form for brands moving units, and the occasional cinematic piece for the love of the frame.

 V. The Room